Visiting Mingun and Saigang

 The ferryboat depart at 9 am from Mandalay – Myan Gyan Jetty, and it takes around 1 hour to get to Mingun cruising along the Irrawaddy River.
 The boat trip ends in front of the remains of two giant guard lions crumbled by an earthquake 200 years ago.
 Here, a dusty path starts leading you around the most exciting spots of the village.

 In the afternoon, we can complete your daily trip with a visit to Saigang Hill.
-Sagaing is a religious and monastic centre, with numerous Buddhist monasteries.
-It briefly regained his position as a Royal capital of Burma from 1760-1764.
+Sagaing is a religious and monastic centre with numerous Buddhist monasteries.
+It briefly regained its position as a Royal capital of Burma from 1760-1764.
 Considered by many to be the centre of Buddhism in Myanmar, Sagaing is the perfect place to practice meditation.
 There are more than 600 monasteries, nunneries and stupas in Sagaing and around 5000 monks living within its borders.

-This hill has numerous pagodas, monasteries and meditation centres known as a peaceful place for Buddhist studies.
+This hill has numerous pagodas, monasteries and meditation centres known as peaceful places for Buddhist studies.
 The Soon Oo Ponya Shin Pagoda is located on the top of the Hill.
 Built in 1312 by Minister Pon Nya, it is one of the oldest temples on Sagaing Hill.
 Here on the hilltop, you can also have a look at U Min thone Ze Pagoda (thirty caves pagoda) that boasts 45 Buddha Images in a crescent-shaped colonnade and enjoy the overlooking view of the Mandalay city and the River.